education.vic.gov.au

 School community work is voluntary

-Students should volunteer or willingly engage in school community work.
+Students can volunteer or willingly engage in school community work.
 Schools can encourage but not compel students to do school community work.

 Students must do school community work without payment or reward for their work.

-Schools should consider ways in which students can capture their learning from their experience – such as via:
+Schools are encouraged to consider ways in which students can capture their learning from their experience – such as via:

 • journals